 Notice that Unicast RPF works with a single default route.
-There are no additional routes or routing protocols.
+There are not additional routes or routing protocols.
 Network 215.34.10.0/22 is a connected network.
-Hence Unicast RPF will drop packets coming from the Internet with a source address in 215.34.10.0/22's range.
+Hence, and packets coming form the Internet with a source address in 215.34.10.0/22's range will be dropped by Unicast RPF.